OpenAEV installation demystified: your ultimate guide

 By default, the docker-compose.yml file utilizes environment variables specified in the .env.sample file.
 You can make a copy of.env.sample to .env and populate the necessary values to reflect your configuration.

-OpenBAS provides official Docker images available here: OpenBAS Docker Hub.
+OpenAEV provides official Docker images available here: OpenAEV Docker Hub.

 One of the key strengths of this platform is its modular architecture, allowing you to deploy multiple Docker images to best fit your specific needs and use cases.
 Whether you’re setting up a lightweight development environment or a full-fledged production system, the flexibility of Docker ensures seamless adaptability.